Korean War: Fighting around the 38th parallel (January–June 1951)

 UN forces retreated to Suwon in the west, Wonju in the center, and the territory north of Samcheok in the east, where the battlefront stabilized.
 The PVA had outrun its logistics capability and was unable to press on beyond Seoul as food, ammunition, and matériel were carried nightly, on foot and bicycle, from the border at the Yalu River to the battle lines.
 On 25 January, upon finding that the PVA had abandoned their battle lines, Ridgway ordered a reconnaissance-in-force, which became Operation Thunderbolt.
 A full-scale advance exploiting the UN's air superiority, concluding with the UN forces reaching the Han River and recapturing Wonju.

-Following the failure of ceasefire negotiations in January, the United Nations General Assembly passed Resolution 498 on 1 February, condemning the PRC as an aggressor and calling upon its forces to withdraw from Korea.
+Following the failure of ceasefire negotiations in January, the UN General Assembly passed UNGA Resolution 498 on 1 February, condemning the PRC as an aggressor and calling upon its forces to withdraw from Korea.

 In early February, the ROK 11th Division ran an operation to destroy guerrillas and pro-DPRK sympathizers in the South Gyeongsang Province.
 The division and police committed the Geochang and Sancheong–Hamyang massacres.
 In mid-February, the PVA counterattacked with the Fourth Phase Offensive and achieved victory at Hoengseong.
 However, the offensive was blunted by US IX Corps at Chipyong-ni in the center.
 The US 23rd Regimental Combat Team and French Battalion fought a short but desperate battle that broke the attack's momentum.
-The battle is sometimes known as the "Gettysburg of the Korean War": 5,600 U.S., and French troops were surrounded by 25,000 PVA.
+The battle is sometimes known as the "Gettysburg of the Korean War": 5,600 US and French troops were surrounded by 25,000 PVA.
 UN forces had previously retreated in the face of large PVA/KPA forces instead of getting cut off, but here they stood and won.